 any organochlorine pesticides;

 genetic wastes, as follows: All wastes that contain or are likely to contain material from a genetically modified organism that is not in accordance with an approval under the Hazardous Substances and New Organisms Act.
-The material concerned may be from premises where the genetic modification of any organism is conducted or where a genetically modified organism is processed;
+The material concerned may be from Premises where the genetic modification of any organism is conducted or where a genetically modified organism is processed;

-any health care waste prohibited for discharge to sewerage system by NZS 4304 or any pathological or histological wastes; or
+any health care waste prohibited for discharge to wastewater system by NZS 4304 or any pathological or histological wastes; or

 radioactivity levels in excess of the National Radiation Laboratory Guidelines.

+Emulsions of Paint, Latex, Adhesive, Rubber or Plastic

 B.5 Any Condensing Water or Stormwater which can practically be removed, or any Trade Wastes to which either Condensing Water or Stormwater has been added.

+B.6 The use of grease converters is prohibited.

-APPENDIX C – Fees and Charges Categories
+SCHEDULE C – Fees and Charges Categories

-C.1 SYSTEM OF CHARGING IN RESPECT OF VOLUME AND STRENGTH OF TRADE WASTES AND SPECIAL WASTES

-C.1.1.
-Trade Wastes producers will be charged the actual cost involved in treating the Trade Wastes received by Council into the sewer or treatment plant.

-C.1.2.
-The total cost to Council of receiving, conveying, treating and disposing of wastewater from within its district is made up of capital, maintenance, operating consumables, labour and administration costs.

-C.1.3.
-The costs for each discharger of wastewater are apportioned to volume, Biochemical Oxygen Demand (BOD5), Inert Suspended Solids (ISS), Volatile Suspended Solids (VSS), total nitrogen (TN) and total phosphorous (TP) of discharged wastewater, and summed to give the total costs of reticulation to, and treatment at, the treatment plant.

-C.1.4.
-The charge provided for in clause 2308.3.1 for each financial year levied by the Council on the consent holder shall be calculated using the following formula:

-C.1.4.1 Annual Trade Waste Charge =